The Nature Refuges Program

 Is my property suitable for a nature refuge?

-If your property contains significant conservation values and aligns with the Nature Refuge Program’s priorities (i.e. NatureAssist and the Koala Nature Refuge Program); you may be contacted to seek your interest in voluntarily participating in the Program.
+If your property contains significant conservation values and aligns with the Nature Refuges Program’s priorities (i.e. NatureAssist and the Koala Nature Refuges Program); you may be contacted to seek your voluntary participation.
 Consideration will be given to:

 - areas containing, or providing habitat for, threatened species of plants and animals (including areas that contain koala values within nominated South East Queensland local government areas)